AndrewStaus/ML-Genetic-Breakout/README.md

   <li>Do Nothing</li>
   </ul>

-  For each frame the network is given the input and makes a decision what action to take.
-Softmax activation ensures that conflicting actions are not taken.
+  For each game clock cycle (frame) the network is given the input and makes a decision what action to take.
+Softmax activation ensures that conflicting actions are not possible.

   <img src="https://user-images.githubusercontent.com/94034810/141235668-ab609c06-6714-469a-8709-47816371273e.png">
 </p>